R. J. Mitchell: Early career and promotion

 In 1916, Mitchell joined the Supermarine Aviation Works at Southampton, possibly for a probationary period.
 Since its formation in 1912, the company had specialised in building flying boats, producing its first aircraft, the Pemberton-Billing P.B.1, in 1914.
 During the First World War, Supermarine was taken over by the British Government, and during this period the company produced the first British single-seat flying boat fighter, the Supermarine Baby.

 The Supermarine Sea Lion I moored at the start of the 1919 Schneider Trophy race.
 The 25-year-old Mitchell is likely to have played a role in the development of the aircraft.

 On joining the company, Mitchell was given the opportunity to develop skills in a number of roles, so as to gain experience of the aircraft industry.
 His basic engineering training would have helped him to become established, as he adjusted from working with locomotives to understanding aeroplanes.
 A competent mathematician, Mitchell's ability to think creatively and use his intuition when looking at a design was soon recognised.
 The earliest record of his work at Supermarine is as a draughtsman, and dates from 1916.
 By 1917, he had become assistant to the company's owner and designer, Hubert Scott-Paine.
 He is likely to have played a role in the development of the Baby when in 1919 it was adapted for racing for the Schneider Trophy, and was renamed the Supermarine Sea Lion.

 In 1918, Mitchell was promoted to become the works manager's assistant.
 When Supermarine's chief designer William Hargreaves left the company in the summer of 1919, he was replaced by Mitchell, who took up his new duties later that year, leading a team that had in 1918 consisted of six draughtsmen and a secretary.
 Following his promotion, the 19-year-old returned to Staffordshire and married his fiancée Florence Dayson, an infant school headmistress, who was 11 years his senior.
 (Note: Reginald Mitchell and Florence Dayson were married at the church in Meir, Staffordshire.
 Their son Gordon was born in November 1920.
 Florence Mitchell died in Southampton in 1946.)
 By 1921 he had become Supermarine's chief engineer.
 Following the departure of Scott-Paine in November 1923, Mitchell was able to negotiate a new contract, which led to greater influence in the company.
 The 10-year contract was a sign of his indispensability to Supermarine.

-It is unclear how Mitchell came about to become so quickly promoted when he was still a young man, as few documents relating to his early career have survived.
+It is unclear how it was that Mitchell was so quickly promoted when he was still a young man, as few documents relating to his early career have survived.
 However, his early promotion was not unusual at that time; other men of Mitchell's age held similar positions in other aircraft companies.
-Decades after his death, when approached for information about him, those surviving Supermarine colleagues who had known Mitchell were reluctant to recall their personal memories.
+Decades after his death, when approached for information about him, those surviving Supermarine colleagues who had known Mitchell were reluctant to divluge their personal memories.